-While it’s impossible to give any hard and fast rules for Belmont Stakes betting, http://www.belmontstakes.org – or any other horse race for that matter – there are several concepts unique to the race that have to be taken into account when betting the third leg of horse racing’s Triple Crown – The Belmont Stakes.
+While it’s impossible to give any hard and fast rules for Belmont Stakes betting, http://www.belmontstakes.org – or any other horse race for that matter – there are several concepts unique to the race that have to be taken into account when betting the third leg of horse racing’s Triple Crown.
+If you haven’t bet on 1st leg of Triple Crown, The Kentucky Derby, then you can check this site for 2016 Kentucky Derby betting options.
 Obviously these alone won’t get the job done, and particularly since the field won’t be set until the week before the race.
 That notwithstanding, once the field is announced it’s important to evaluate all of the entries not only as you would any other race but with the following concepts in mind:

-DISTANCE: The Belmont Stakes is run over a distance of a mile and a half and few, if any, three year olds will have had prior experience in such a long race.
-In light of this fact, a handicapper has to make some educated guesses about which horses will be able to handle the distance so you can bet on Belmont Stakes accordingly.
+DISTANCE: The Belmont Stakes is run over a distance of a mile and a half and few, if any, three-year-olds will have had prior experience in such a long race.
+In light of this fact, a handicapper has to make some educated guesses about which horses will be able to handle the distance.

-In some cases, you’ll be able to get an idea about a horse’s ability to handle increased distances by looking at the first two Triple Crown races—the Kentucky Derby and Preakness Stakes.
-For horse racing fans, the daddy of all horse races is coming in November 2012.
-So don’t miss the opportunity to bet on Breeders Cup World Championship race.
+In some cases, you’ll be able to get an idea of a horse’s ability to handle increased distances by looking at the first two Triple Crown races—the Kentucky Derby and Preakness Stakes.
 The Derby is run at a mile and a quarter, while the Preakness is a mile and 3/16ths.
 Depending on how a horse has been prepared for his three year old campaign, these distances may be longer than anything he’s run in the past.
 That being said, the extra quarter mile is a very significant jump and it’s not safe to assume that just because a horse handled a mile and a quarter that he’ll have the same ability at the longer distance.
-This horse race is still the biggest after Kentucky Derby and year after year this race gains more popularity than any other horse race.
-It’s a proven fact that Belmont Stakes betting has increased enormously over the years and continues to impress the fellow horse bettors.
-The Belmont horse race is today and don’t miss out the opporutnity to bet on your favorite horse.

 SCHEDULE: One of the most significant reasons that winning the Triple Crown is such a rare event is the grueling schedule of the three races.
-While the ideal layoff between races varies from horse to horse, most high level equine competitors race fewer than 10 times per year.
+While the ideal layoff between races varies from horse to horse, most high-level equine competitors race fewer than ten times per year.
 In most cases, thoroughbreds seldom race without a break of three weeks to a month.
-For a Triple Crown aspirant, however, it’s necessary to win three very competitive races in a five week span.
-There is a two week gap between the Kentucky Derby and the Preakness, with three weeks between the Preakness and the Belmont.
+For a Triple Crown aspirant, however, it’s necessary to win three very competitive races in a five-week span.
+There is a two-week gap between the Kentucky Derby and the Preakness, with three weeks between the Preakness and the Belmont.

-WEATHER/TRACK CONDITION: As anyone who watched the 2013 Kentucky Derby can attest, weather can be crucial to the outcome of a race.
-As a species, horses are very sensitive to the conditions in which they run and the surfaces they run on.
+WEATHER/TRACK CONDITION: Weather can be crucial to the outcome of a race.
+As a species, horses are very sensitive to the conditions and surfaces on which they race.
 On balance, most owners and trainers try to avoid racing a promising young horse in inclement weather or on a sloppy track.
 If the weather at a racetrack becomes particularly bad you’ll see a number of ‘late scratches’ for this reason.
-A Triple Crown race like the Belmont is a different matter and unless a horse’s connections have a reason to fear for his safety due to the elements or track conditions they usually makes the start.
+A Triple Crown race like the Belmont is a different matter and unless a horse’s connections have a reason to fear for his safety due to the elements or track conditions they usually make the start.

 Finally, a horse’s pedigree can also indicate whether or not he’ll perform well in substandard track conditions.
 Like so many other competitive traits, you’ll frequently see horses that do well in mud produce offspring that also perform well in the slop.